Cumulocity-IoT/streaming-analytics-sample-repo-template/README.md

 ---

 These tools are provided as-is and without warranty or support.
-They do not constitute part of the Software AG product suite.
+They do not constitute part of the Cumulocity products.
 Users are free to use, fork and modify them, subject to the license agreement.
-While Software AG welcomes contributions, we cannot guarantee to include every contribution in the master project.
+While Cumulocity welcomes contributions, we cannot guarantee to include every contribution in the main project.
+_____________

-Contact us at [TECHcommunity](mailto:technologycommunity@softwareag.com?subject=Github/SoftwareAG) if you have any questions.
+Contact us at https://apamacommunity.com if you have any questions.